foundry-rs/foundry/forge/README.md

 - `function expectEmit(bool,bool,bool,bool) external`: Expects the next emitted event.
 Params check topic 1, topic 2, topic 3 and data are the same.

 - `function getCode(string calldata) external returns (bytes memory)`: Fetches bytecode from a contract artifact.
-The parameter can either be in the form `ContractName` (if the filename and contract name are the same), `ContractFile:ContractName`, or `./path/to/artifact.json`.
+The parameter can either be in the form `ContractFile.sol` (if the filename and contract name are the same), `ContractFile.sol:ContractName`, or `./path/to/artifact.json`.

 The below example uses the `warp` cheatcode to override the timestamp & `expectRevert` to expect a specific revert string: